 Ayahuasca’s most famous psychoactive compound is N,N-Dimethyltryptamine, or DMT as it is more commonly called.
 DMT is an intense hallucinogenic that often produces profound and sometimes unsettling audio-visual experiences.
 It is the presence of DMT that causes ayahuasca’s legal troubles.
 DMT remains a Schedule I substance, which puts it in the same federal legal standing as cannabis, heroin, and LSD.
 The penalties for getting caught with DMT will depend upon your state of residence, but federal law says simple possession of a controlled substance is subject to a $1,000 fine and one year behind bars for first time offenders.
 However, since making a brew containing DMT like ayahuasca may be considered manufacturing of a Schedule I substance, you could see as much as a 20-year prison sentence, according to ICEERS.

 Another thing that makes navigating American ayahuasca law challenging is that the plant ingredients used to make the brew are unregulated in the US.
 Banisteriopsis caapi and Psychotria viridis are the two most common ingredients in any ayahuasca brew, neither of which are explicitly illegal plants in the US.
-However, as the activist group Decriminalize Nature told Doubleblind in a statement, that doesn’t mean they are safe to have.
-The presence of DMT in B. caapi, and the plant’s known uses as components in ayahuasca means you still may face legal trouble for possessing them.
+However, as the activist group Decriminalize Nature told Doubleblind in a statement, that doesn’t mean they are legal to have.
+The presence of DMT in chacruna or P. viridis, and the plant’s known uses as components in ayahuasca means you still may face legal trouble for possessing them.

 But, just like how the legal status of cannabis can vary drastically from state to state and even city to city within a given state, so too can ayahuasca laws.